There is a confession I need to make.

-The night before I travel, my mind almost always into a tailspin of doubt.
+The night before I travel, I almost always into a tailspin of doubt.
 Do I really want to go to ?
-Did I make a mistake booking? and so on and so forth.
-But if I’m clear on why I’m going and what I’m looking forward to, I have positive thoughts to counter the doubts.
-Research the destination and remember what inspired you to organise the trip in the first place.
+Did I make a mistake in booking?
+I have to remind myself why I booked up in the first place.
+There must be something I want to see, a reason I feel drawn to a place.

 Set A Budget (and Stick To It)

-Nothing will create anxiety as efficiently as over spending or to afford a trip.
+Nothing will create anxiety as efficiently as over spending.
 Figure out what you can afford and build the trip to fit your means.
-It sounds basic, but it’s easy to get carried away and then not want to scale down plans.
+It sounds basic, but it’s easy to get carried away.
 But its hard to embrace a trip if you know your going to be broke the day after you get home.

 Take Hard Copies.